sakaiproject/sakai-release/README.md

 ```
 svn co https://source.sakaiproject.org/svn/sakai/branches/sakai-10.x/
 ```

+## Setup a JIRA used to track this
+I usually setup a task with the component "Release Management" to track all the work on this.

 # Versioning the new version
 For this task we will leverage the maven versions plugin http://mojo.codehaus.org/versions-maven-plugin/